firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: Thu Jun  4 23:00:05 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 00:09:20 UTC 2015.

 The ipset `php_dictionary` has **475** entries, **475** unique IPs.